 The parcel is located within the Humboldt-Toyaibe National Forest.
-This 82-acre Mountain City Ranger Station Administrative Site is within a larger 750-acre admin and recreation site.
+This 82-acre Mountain City Ranger Station Administrative cel for administrative purposes.

+Site is within a larger 750-acre admin and recreation site.

 The Department supports the bill.
 We have several recommendations for your consideration that we would like to work with the Committee and sponsor to address.
-We recommend the bill address the Forest Service continued need to use roads located on the parcel for administrative purposes.
+We recommend the bill address the Forest Service continued need to use roads located on the par-